michaelkerr0576/rellygudfutos_v2/README.md

 ### Next.js

 Next.js as server side rendering that reduces first contentful paint and is superior for SEO purposes.
-It is outputted in html vs javascript which is easier for search engines to look through. :drooling_face:
+It is outputted in html vs javascript which is easier for search engines to look through :drooling_face:

 **_ LOOK INTO VITE - Can it work with Next.js _**